SamanthaR9/SamanthaR9/README.md

 - Population by Gender
 This chart allows comparison of male and female populations within a selected country.
 The distribution appears relatively balanced, which is typical in many developed nations, and the interactive filter enables comparisons across different countries.

-<br>In addition to the dashboard, I also developed individual worksheets to explore specific trends in more detail.
+<br>**Population Growth by Continent Over Time (Worksheet)**

-Population Growth by Continent Over Time (Worksheet)
+![Population Growth by Continent Over Time](GapMinder-Prompt-Deliverable.png) In addition to the dashboard, I also developed individual worksheets to explore specific trends in more detail.

-![Population Growth by Continent Over Time](GapMinder-Prompt-Deliverable.png) This worksheet provides a focused view of population changes, making it easier to identify patterns and fluctuations.
+This worksheet provides a focused view of population changes, making it easier to identify patterns and fluctuations.
 It highlights how growth trends differ significantly between regions, which could influence future policy and planning decisions.